-timeout (TTL) imple alread This r When timize the analysis of server certificates, a cache mechanism has been emented to avoid retrieving a certificate when the intrusion prevention engine dy knows it. nechanism therefore defines how long, in seconds, cache entries will be kept. a cached certificate reaches the maximum duration, the corresponding entry e automatically deleted. -- ---
+Certificate cache timeout (TTL) To optimize the analysis of server certificates, a cache mechanism has been implemented to avoid retrieving a certificate when the intrusion prevention engine already knows it.
+This mechanism therefore defines how long, in seconds, cache entries will be kept.
+When a cached certificate reaches the maximum duration, the corresponding entry will be automatically deleted. ------------------------------------ ---